 We have a full medical team available to care for our clients’ health and are taking the following additional precautions.

 - All semi-private rooms have been changed to private rooms.
-Each client has own private toilet and sink.

 - Daily health surveillance by our medical team allows for immediate care if a client is displaying symptoms of COVID-19 or any other illness.